grammyjs/website/site/docs/resources/comparison.md

 In contrast, grammY is written in pure TypeScript.
 This allows your code editor (e.g. VSCode) to analyze your code while you are typing, and assist you.
-In addition, it can show the complete Telegram Bot API inline—the website's documentation will be available right at your fingertips when hovering your mouse over any name or element of your code.
+In addition, it can show the complete Telegram Bot API inline—the website’s documentation will be available right at your fingertips when hovering your mouse over any name or element of your code.

 Another remarkable advantage is that you are finally able to **write your own bots in TypeScript**.
 This was hard to do because the wrong type annotations of Telegraf were preventing perfectly correct code from compiling, thus effectively encouraging users not to check their code in the first place.